Living with inflation and the rising cost of living

 You can find jobs on campus via Campus Jobs, and part-time work off-campus via MyJobsOnline.
 There are lots more ideas for where to find work in the videos.

-If, after you’ve watched the videos, you want to talk your options through with someone you can book an appointment with one of the Careers Consultants via MyJobsOnline
+If you want to talk your options through with someone you can book an appointment with one of the Careers Consultants via MyJobsOnline.

 What is Campus Jobs?